Tomás A. Magaña, MD, MA

 Honors include the Jefferson Award (Gold Medal) for Public Service, The California Wellness Foundation’s Champion of Health Professions Diversity Award, Univisión’s Medalla al Mérito, Bank of America’s Local Hero Award, and UCSF’s Gold-Headed Cane Award.

 Dr. Magaña earned a Master’s Degree from UC Berkeley and a Medical Degree from the UCSF School of Medicine.

 FACES for the Future - John O’Connell High School

 FACES for the Future Coalition: A Mentorship Model to Advance Collaborative Pipelines for Student Success

-FACES for the Future designs programs that target interventions to support disadvantaged minority youth in underserved communities.
-FACES programs provide comprehensive “wrap-around” services including health careers training, academic enrichment, psychosocial support and intervention, and youth leadership development.
-For this project, FACES for the Future Coalition will 1) scale its program replication strategy to a national level in Detroit, MI and Dona Ana County, NM, 2) continue to grow its state-wide replication in California, and increases outreach efforts to disseminate the programs’ impact.
+FACES designs programs that support career development for disadvantaged youth in underserved communities.
+FACES programs provide comprehensive “wrap-around” services, including health careers training, academic enrichment, psychosocial interventions, and youth leadership development.
+FACES is scaling its program replication strategy to a national level, continues to grow its state-wide replication in California, and increases outreach efforts to disseminate the programs’ impact.

-FACES for the Future Core Support
+FACES for the Future Program Support

-FACES for the Future – Summer Medical Academy
+FACES Summer Medical Academy